bgrande/simple-daily-randomlist/README.md

 * a file `src/devlist.json` with json array content (["foo", "bar"] -> see `src/example.json`) must be created

 # Todo
-* maybe multi session with uploaded name list
+* multi session with uploaded name list and session id